 “Liam is like a different kid now, his confidence has grown, he loves going to school, has 100% attendance rate and is getting straight A’s.
 Max still keeps in contact and takes Liam out or drops around to see us,” Sharon recently told us.

 Prior to participating in the mentoring program things were spiraling out of control for Sharon and the kids, the difference additional support has made for this fragile family has been life changing.

 With support from people like you Sharon’s family can now focus on a brighter future.
-Please help us help more families by making a donation by 30 June 2019.

 Please, can you help us by sharing this with someone else who cares about children and young people as much as we do?
 Maybe your friends or family would like to make a difference too.
 Or perhaps you might like to get involved as a volunteer mentor?